Virtues & Vocations hosts 2024 conference on higher education and human flourishing

 John Inazu, a professor of law and religion at Washington University in St. Louis School of Law, noted that empathy is an essential virtue for effective attorneys.
 “I think good legal training is training in empathy,” he said.
 “You have to understand the other side as well as possible.
 You have to put yourself in someone else’s shoes.”

-John Inazu, the Sally D. Danforth Distinguished Professor of Law and Religion at Washington University in St. Louis School of Law, had a fireside chat with Suzanne Shanahan, the Leo and Arlene Hawk Executive Director of the Center for Social Concerns.
+John Inazu, the Sally D. Danforth Distinguished Professor of Law and Religion at Washington University in St. Louis School of Law, had a fireside chat with Suzanne Shanahan, the Leo and Arlene Hawk Executive Director of the Institute for Social Concerns.

 Inazu and Shanahan discussed his latest book, Learning to Disagree: The Surprising Path to Navigating Differences with Empathy and Respect.
 During the fireside chat, he highlighted the importance of nurturing a temperament that enables people to converse with others of different political, religious, and ideological views.
 We can be honest about differences and still be okay with those differences, he said, and think that someone is wrong without thinking they’re evil.